Skip to main content

 U-value guide

 If you are comparing heat loss software or apps, the tool is only part of the answer.
-The calculator guide covers tool-led comparisons and the portal page shows how finished reports are delivered.
+The calculator guide covers tool-led comparisons, the U-value guide covers fabric assumptions, and the portal page shows how finished reports are delivered.

 Heat loss calculations UK reports should show the inputs clearly